kzys/blog/en/content/posts/2020/your-undivided-attention.md

 ---
 Tristan Harris, a former Google employee who is appeared in Cal Newport's Digital Minimalism has been doing a podcast with Aza Raskin.

 The podcast, [Your Undivided Attention](https://www.humanetech.com/podcast) is long and often dark.
 It is more like [Througline](https://www.npr.org/podcasts/510333/throughline) than [Planet Money](https://www.npr.org/podcasts/510289/planet-money/).
-Anyway the podcast is really interesting and relevant.
+That being said, the podcast is really interesting and relevant.
 I've listened [Mr. Harris Goes to Washington](https://www.humanetech.com/podcast/13-mr-harris-goes-to-washington) recently.
 The episode is a good recap of what's they are discussing and worrying about.

 I especially like this part.